suhanigayakwad/DSS-PRACTICAL/README.md

 🧩Practicals (Lab list)
 Each practical should ideally have a corresponding notebook named with a leading number (e.g., 01-data-acquisition.ipynb).
 Below is the organized list with short descriptions:

-Data Acquisition using pandas
+1)Data Acquisition using pandas

-Importing CSV/Excel/JSON, basic inspection, and reading large files in chunks.
+2)Importing CSV/Excel/JSON, basic inspection, and reading large files in chunks.
 Measures of Central Tendency (Mean, Median, Mode)

-Calculating and interpreting central tendency and basic summaries.
+3)Calculating and interpreting central tendency and basic summaries.
 Basics of DataFrame

-Structure, indexing, selection, slicing, merging, grouping, and transformations.
+4)Structure, indexing, selection, slicing, merging, grouping, and transformations.
 Missing Values Treatment

-Detecting missing data, imputations, and best practices.
+5)Detecting missing data, imputations, and best practices.
 Creation of Arrays using NumPy

-Array creation, vectorized operations, broadcasting, and performance notes.
+6)Array creation, vectorized operations, broadcasting, and performance notes.
 Data Visualization

-Plotting with Matplotlib and Seaborn: line, bar, histogram, boxplot, pairplot.
+7)Plotting with Matplotlib and Seaborn: line, bar, histogram, boxplot, pairplot.
 Simple Linear Regression

-Model building, assumptions, evaluation metrics (MSE, R²), and visualization.
+8)Model building, assumptions, evaluation metrics (MSE, R²), and visualization.
 Logistic Regression

-Binary classification, probability interpretation, performance metrics (accuracy, precision, recall, ROC).
+9)Binary classification, probability interpretation, performance metrics (accuracy, precision, recall, ROC).
 K-Nearest Neighbors (KNN)

-Instance-based learning, choosing K, standardization, and evaluation.
+10)Instance-based learning, choosing K, standardization, and evaluation.
 Support Vector Machine (SVM)

-Margin maximization, kernels, and hyperparameter tuning.
+11)Margin maximization, kernels, and hyperparameter tuning.
 Decision Tree (DT)

-Tree building, overfitting, pruning, and feature importance.
+12)Tree building, overfitting, pruning, and feature importance.
 Random Forest (RF)

-Ensemble learning, bagging, out-of-bag error, and feature importance.
-Tip: Link each numbered item to its notebook once notebooks are added (e.g., [01 - Data Acquisition](notebooks/01-data-acquisition.ipynb)).

 🎯Learning Outcome
 By completing this lab, we will gain the ability to handle and preprocess real-world datasets, perform statistical analysis to extract meaningful insights, and visualize data trends and patterns effectively.
 They will also learn to build and evaluate machine learning models while developing a strong understanding of core machine learning concepts and algorithms.